 Gmail Shared Mailbox might look like a new thing, but it’s been around for a while — although not quite as it is today.

-Let’s think about it quickly: your company has 3 employees working with customer success.
+Let’s think about it quickly: your company has 3 employees working on customer success.
 Each one of them has its own email account, but it’s been showing itself as something very impractical.
-Mostly because your team has to exchange internal emails all the time, and it creates those infinite reply threads that makes everyone get lost — specially your clients.
+Mostly because your team has to exchange internal emails all the time, and it creates those infinite reply threads that make everyone get lost — especially your clients.

 So a natural solution found then was to create a one single email account that the whole team was able to share.

-When people first started using this method, there were no specific software to solve the problem, so how did they do that?
+When people first started using this method, there was no specific software to solve the problem, so how did they do that?
 Yeah, sharing passwords.